Civitacampomarano: Culture

-CVtà Street Fest” is an international summer festival that began in 2016 directed by international famed street artist Alice Pasquini.
-This festival of street art highlights the work of many international artists and attracts thousands of visitors each year.
-Brightly colored murals are painted onto the walls of the old medieval town’s buildings.
+CVtà Street Fest” is an international summer festival that began in 2016 with artistic directed by street artist Alice Pasquini.
+This festival of street art highlights the work of international artists and attracts thousands of visitors.
+Brightly colored murals are painted onto the walls of old buildings.

-The village is also known for “Ciell”, a cookie filled with a mixture of bread crumbs, “mosto cotto” which is the freshly pressed juice of wine grapes, simmered down to syrup, dried fruits, cocoa, coffee, honey, almonds and sugar.
+The village is known for cielli, a cookie filled with a mixture of fruits, or grape must.

-Local Cuisine: Molise is renowned for its simple and delicious cuisine.
-Visitors to Civitacampomarano can enjoy traditional dishes such as cavatelli pasta, lamb dishes, and artisanal cheeses like caciocavallo and pecorino.